plone/training/docs/mastering-plone/features.md

 yarn start
 ```

-Opening `http://localhost:3000`, you will see the front page of your Plone site in Volto.
+Opening `http://localhost:3000`, you are facing the front page of your Plone site.

 ```{figure} _static/frontpage_volto.png
 ```